20 minute weeknight Spicy Italian Sausage Pasta, with a rich tomato-based cream sauce and plenty of crumbled spicy Italian sausage!

 Serving Suggestions

 This Spicy Sausage Rigatoni tastes great topped with a generous portion of fresh grated parmesan cheese, and some fresh torn basil.
-I like to serve it to guests with a nice green salad, and some crusty garlic bread.

-Creamy Roasted Red Pepper Pasta Sauce
+Make a batch of my Creamy Roasted Red Pepper Pasta Sauce.

 © Jawns I Cooked.
 All images & content are the sole property of Jawns I Cooked.
 Please ask permission prior to using my photos.
 If you would like to share one of my recipes, please link back to this post and re-write the instructions in your own words.